Nelson with fellow volunteers

-In 2019, VSO was forming several chapters of Youth for Sustainable Development (YSD) across most of Kenya's 47 counties.
-By February 2020, just before the pandemic hit, a friend invited me to a life skills training meeting with YSD after which we were able to also become trainers ourselves.
+In 2019, VSO began establishing chapters of Youth for Sustainable Development (YSD) across many of Kenya’s 47 counties.
+By February 2020, just before the pandemic, a friend invited me to a life skills training with YSD, which enabled us to become trainers ourselves.

-Unfortunately, a month later before we could run the trainings, the government announced lockdown and halted our plans.
-During the pandemic, we were able to work through what we call the Kisumu Youth Caucus, trying to help the government implement the Ministry of Health containment measures for COVID-19.
-That included distributing sanitisers, hand washing points, and protective gear to traders, boda riders, and students.
+Unfortunately, just a month later, the government announced a lockdown, halting our plans.
+During the pandemic, however, we organised through the Kisumu Youth Caucus, collaborating with the government to implement Ministry of Health COVID-19 containment measures.
+This included distributing sanitisers, hand-washing stations, and protective gear to traders, boda riders, and students.

-What is the project and your role in it?
+Can you describe the project you're working on and the focus of your role in it?

-How did the community engage with you when you first arrived?
+How did the community respond to you when you started the project?

 We work with community volunteers, national volunteers, and international volunteers.
 The presence of community volunteers made it a little bit easier for us to move into the community; I think this is the mistake a lot of other organisations make – they just move into communities without the community seeing some of themselves in the project.

-How did you find that the relational model of working with different types of volunteers contributes to your personal and professional development?
+How did you find working with different types of volunteers contributes to your personal and professional development?

 About two months ago we had an international volunteer called Koshiki from the UK.
 We worked around some of the collectives we have – small groups that represent a bigger group, for example the fisher folk, who deal with fishing, boats, and the whole supply chain of fishing.
 We also have collectives that work with forest management, women’s groups, peer educators, students, and climate change.